dorothek/domino_object_oriented/README.md

 The program is a game based on the classic dominoes game.
 It allows three gameplay options: a game of two people, person with computer or computer with computer.

+The project was created during the subject object oriented programming in c++.